Mecole Hardman

-Carey Mecole Hardman Jr. (born March 12, 1998) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Chiefs in the second round of the 2019 NFL Draft.
+Carey Mecole Hardman (born March 12, 1998) is an American professional football wide receiver and return specialist for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Kansas City Chiefs in the second round of the 2019 NFL draft, winning Super Bowl LIV, LVII, and LVIII with the team.
+In Super Bowl LVIII, Hardman scored the game-winning touchdown in overtime.
+He also played for the New York Jets.

-Early years
+Early life

 Hardman attended Elbert County High School in Elbert County, Georgia.
 A five-star recruit, he committed to the University of Georgia to play college football.

 College career

 Hardman played at Georgia from 2016 to 2018.
 During his career, he had 60 receptions for 961 yards and 11 touchdowns.
 As a return specialist, he had 39 punt returns for 592 yards and a touchdown and 35 kick returns for 875 yards.
 One significant touchdown came in his sophomore year against Alabama in the College Football Playoff National Championship.
 He caught an 80-yard pass from Jake Fromm in the third quarter of the 26–23 overtime loss.
-After his junior season, he decided to forgo his senior year and enter the 2019 NFL Draft.
+After his junior season, he decided to forgo his senior year and enter the 2019 NFL draft.